B2B Marketing Tips for Your 2021 Strategy

 So, what should you be considering for your 2021 B2B marketing?
 First off, I would urge you to document what you will be doing.
 If you don’t document your actions, you can’t measure your progress.
 And if you can’t measure your progress, you can’t hope to understand what’s working, what isn’t, and where your budget is best spent.
 That last point is something I’ll come back to, because it’s so important.

 Additionally, documenting your strategy with key messaging and actions will make the creation of content and general marketing actions much easier, because you’ll have a reference guide to work from for almost all situations in the coming year.
 If you take the time to put the work in now, it can be a huge time-saver as you go through the next year.

-Many smaller businesses (and alarmingly in my experience, quite a few larger companies as well) fail to properly go through this exercise.
+Many smaller businesses (and alarmingly in my experience, quite a few larger companies as well) fail to properly go through this strategy planning exercise.
 It’s always worth remembering that the most successful businesses carefully plan their marketing and constantly review their progress to achieve their desired goals.

 Before we go any further, there are a couple of critical elements to consider when starting this process.

 > Understanding what marketing is.

 > Understanding the difference between marketing strategy, tactics, and plans.